Coherence of statistics 2023 to 2024

 Governance of cross-UK coherence statistical work is through the Inter-Administration Committee (IAC), which is chaired by the National Statistician.

-A UK-wide evidence and analysis steering board aims to improve access and use of evidence, and analysis across the UK.
-The steering board is chaired by Directors from the Ministry of Housing, Communities and Local Government (MHCLG) and the Cabinet Office (CO), with the Secretariat provided by the CO.
-The board has met five times since February 2023 and has discussed topics including housing quality, economic inactivity, and social care.
+A UK-wide evidence and analysis steering board aims to improve access and use of data, evidence, and analysis across the UK.
+The steering board is chaired by the Director of Analysis at DLUHC.

 Further information